LGBTQ themes in mythology: Polynesian: Hawaiian and Māori

 Polynesian religions feature a complex pantheon of deities.
 Many of these gods refer to their companions of either sex as "aikane", a term encompassing passionate friendship and sexual-love, often in bisexual contexts.

 Wahine-ʻŌmaʻo, a goddess of Hawaiian religion whose name means "ʻŌmaʻo woman", is depicted in relationships with other goddesses Hiʻiaka and Hopoe.
 When Hiʻiaka was suspected of infidelity with her sister Pele's husband, the volcano goddess Pele killed Hiʻiaka's beloved Hopoe by covering her in lava.
-In addition to Wahineomo and Hopoe, Hiʻiaka had lesbian relationships with the fern goddess Pauopalae and Pele-devotee Omeo.
+In addition to Wahineomo and Hopoe, Hiʻiaka had sapphic relationships with the fern goddess Pauopalae and Pele-devotee Omeo.
 Omeo was part of the retinue that brought the bisexual Prince Lohiau to Pele after his death.
 During his life Lohiau was the lover of both the female Pele and male Paoa.

 Other Polynesian LGBT figures include the Hawaiian Haakauilanani, a male servant and lover to the "Earth mother" creator goddess Papahānaumoku and her husband Wākea.
 Non-divine LGBT characters also exist in Polynesian mythology, such as the male priest Pakaʻa and his chief and lover Keawe-nui-a-ʻUmi, and the famed fisherman Nihooleki, who was married to a woman but also had a relationship with the pig god Kamapuaʻa.
 Kamapua'a was also responsible for sending the love-god Lonoikiaweawealoha to seduce Pele's brother gods Hiiakaluna and Hiiakalalo, hence distracting them from attacking him.
 Kamapuaʻa's other male lovers included Limaloa, the bisexual god of the sea and mirages.

 Hiʻiaka, a daughter or sister of Pele, had aikane (from: "ai", meaning: [intimate sexual relationship]; kane, [man, husband, consort]) relationships with several female lovers including Hopoe, Omeo, Wahineʻomaʻo, and Pauo-Palae.

 The Healing Stones of Kapaemahu tells the story of four māhū - individuals of dual male and female mind, heart, and spirit - who long ago brought healing arts from Tahiti to Hawaiʻi.
 Before they left, they used special dual male-female kiʻi to transfer their powers to four large boulders that the people brought to Waikiki.
 These stones still exist on Waikiki Beach and may be the only monument in the world to honor and uplift gender fluidity.